davidthewatson/davidthewatson.github.io/src/about/index.md

 Software started as a *personal* science for me - peeking and poking at *personal* computers.

-Decades later, I'd realize that [Xerox PARC's formative years](https://spectrum.ieee.org/xerox-parc) fortuitously coincided with  my early childhood education.
+Decades later, I'd realize that [Xerox PARC's formative years](https://spectrum.ieee.org/xerox-parc) coincided with  my early childhood education.
 Five years later, we breathed software from Apple to Atari and beyond.
 No surprise, then, that our school resembled a mix of [Alan Kay's employers](https://en.wikipedia.org/wiki/Alan_Kay#Subsequent_work) and [Bill Gates schooling](/people/bill_gates_at_lakeside.html).

-From graduating high school to graduating college, the fortuitous timing of innovation continued with my favorite database, operating system, and programming language:
+From graduating high school to graduating college, the timing of innovation continued with my favorite database, operating system, and programming language:

  * [Michael Stonebraker](https://amturing.acm.org/award_winners/stonebraker_1172121.cfm) released Postgres
  * Guido van Rossum released Python